saucelabs/sauce-docs/docs/mobile-apps/automated-testing/espresso-xcuitest/espresso-capture.md

 ## Capturing Screenshots

 To take screenshots during an Espresso test run, follow the steps below.
 Make sure to handle exceptions in your test code to ensure a proper test run.
-This feature is supported on Android 4.3 and above.

 ### To capture screenshots: